STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Introduction

-Early approaches to portrait image animation relied heavily on GANs \cite{prajwal2020lip, Zhang_2023_sadtalker}, often using feature warping or motion transfer to achieve one-shot animation of unseen subjects.
-While they enabled plausible facial motion, they suffered from limited realism due to both the scarcity of high-quality training data and the fundamental scaling challenges of GANs.
-Recently, the field has shifted toward diffusion video models \cite{tian2024emo, xu2024hallo, chen2025echomimic}, where stronger generative priors, large-scale data, and increased computational resources have enabled significant improvements in fidelity and temporal coherence.
+Early approaches to portrait image animation relied heavily on GAN-based frameworks \cite{prajwal2020lip, Zhang_2023_sadtalker}, typically employing feature warping or motion transfer to achieve one-shot animation of unseen subjects.
+While they enabled plausible facial motion, they suffered from limited realism due to the scarcity of high-quality training data and the fundamental scaling challenges of GANs \cite{goodfellow2014generative}.
+More recently, the field has shifted towards diffusion animation models \cite{tian2024emo, xu2024hallo, chen2025echomimic}, where stronger generative priors, large-scale data, and increased resources have enabled significant improvements in fidelity and temporal coherence.
 In parallel, research in 3D modeling has facilitated human avatar reconstruction and animation.
-Inspired by advances in Neural Radiance Fields (NeRFs) \cite{mildenhall2021nerf} and Gaussian Splatting \cite{gaussian_splats_kopanas}, many methods attempt to fit a 3D representation of a subject from input data.
+Building on eﬀicient representations, such as Neural Radiance Fields (NeRFs) \cite{mildenhall2021nerf} and Gaussian Splatting \cite{gaussian_splats_kopanas}, many methods attempt to recover a 3D representation of a subject from 2D input data.
 Currently, most successful approaches typically rely on person-specific supervision, such as short driving videos, multi-view image captures \cite{Zielonka_2023_CVPR, Qian_2024_GaussianAvatars}, or, in some cases, even single images distilled through 2D diffusion priors \cite{gerogiannis2025arc2avatar}.
 However, they are limited by test-time optimization.
-Instead, the rise of foundation diffusion models has opened the possibility of one-shot view synthesis, with early works demonstrating compelling results for objects and scenes \cite{shi2023zero123++, gao2024cat3d}.
+Instead, the remarkable generalization of foundation diffusion models \cite{ddpm_Ho} has opened the possibility of training-free view synthesis, with early works demonstrating compelling results for objects and scenes \cite{shi2023zero123++, gao2024cat3d}.
 Yet, crafting realistic and rotatable one-shot talking portraits remains challenging.
 Current solutions \cite{li2023generalizable, ye2024real3dportrait} largely depend on explicit 3D priors to map a 2D input into a reconstructed 3D space, rather than directly learning spatio-temporal consistency in the video domain.